AdelNoroozi/Pizzami/README.md

 | bio          | CharField      | Biography of the user|
 | public_name  | CharField      | Public name of the user. must be unique |

+The save function of this model is overridden to remove all the cache related to a user's profile after updating its information.

 #### APIs

 <details>